Ilkeston railway station: Preparatory works

 During June 2014, preliminary work at the site discovered the presence of protected great crested newts; the effort to capture and transfer the newts to another location resulting in the start of construction being delayed until October 2014.
 This was not the only factor, as it was also necessary to develop additional flood protection measures, as the site is located on the flood plain of the River Erewash, to sufficiently protect the station; combined, these tasks delayed the expected opening date into spring 2015.

 In October 2014, it was announced that the cost of proposed flood protection work had exceeded the available budget for the project and thus required a cheaper solution to be found; eventually the design of station was de-scoped to avoid working inside of the flood plain area.
 At the same time, it was announced that this had further delayed the start of construction until 2015, and pushed the opening date to "late 2015".
 Additional work was performed at the site during this time, such as the including the assessment and stabilisation of nearby mine workings.

 The design for the proposed station was developed by engineering firm AECOM on behalf of Derbyshire County Council.
 As designed, it features two separate platforms, one each side of the twin track railway running in between.
 At 100 meters, these are long enough to accommodate four-carriages train.
 A third track, which serves as a bi-directional slow line solely for the use of freight trains, curves around the back of the new station; as such, it intentionally does not have a platform face.
-The station is intended to be operated entirely unmanned.
+The station is intended to be operated entirely unstaffed.

 Access to the station is provided in the form of a dedicated dropping-off point, along with disabled car parking spaces and a taxi rank on the station's west side, which is accessible from Station Street; on the eastern side of the station, a longer-term car park is provided with a connection towards the nearby A610.
 The size of this car park had to be curtailed due to flooding and stability concerns affecting some of the site.
 Pedestrian access is provided via a new steel footbridge, completed with accessibility-compliant ramps for wheelchair users, which has replaced the site's original footbridge which had been built for the former Ilkeston Junction station.

 During February 2015, the finding of more great crested newts at the site was attributed as having caused further delays for the start of construction; as a result, the station's intended opening date was expected to be achieved by August 2016, but one year later, this had become "late autumn".
 Further delays led to the opening date being pushed back into the first quarter of 2017.
 During January 2017, the scheduled opening date of Sunday, 2 April 2017 was finally announced.